danielsantoslgo/danielsantoslgo/README.md

 ![DanielSantosLgo streaks](https://github-readme-streak-stats.herokuapp.com/?user=danielsantoslgo&)

-Hey 👋 I'm Daniel Lugo, who enjoys solving complex problems and making things happen.
+Hey 👋 I'm Daniel De Los Santos Lugo, who enjoys solving complex problems and making things happen.

 Always looking for new opportunities to grow as a professional and as a human being through the new challenges of the digital era.